aspecker/Hoth-or-not/README.md

 * Note- ask jared to break down get/post requests
 * ask him why they are both named post

-* images can't be attached to firebase objects because...
-    * information is called/changed from firebase when user presses hot or not
-    * look into google search as an option

 ###TO DOSs for Wednesday